Where is the library located and how do I get there?

 NetLibrary, ACLS Humanities E-Book, and the Credo Reference database can also be accessed through the subscription databases.
 To get full access to NetLibrary, you’ll need a free NetLibrary account.
-NetLibrary accounts are available to current ASU students and employees.
+NetLibrary accounts are available to current Athens State students and employees.

 How are the print books organized in the library?

-The ASU Library classifies books using the Dewey Decimal system, which allows
+The Athens State Library classifies books using the Dewey Decimal system, which allows

 resources on similar topics to be arranged together on the Library shelves.
 The major

 Dewey Decimal divisions are:

 000 Computers, information, & general reference